 Care: Place your holy basil houseplant in a bright spot that gets lots of sun.
 Like regular basil, it needs well-draining soil and regular irrigation.

 Looks: Jasmine is often grown as a climbing vine, but you can also bring it indoors as a shrubby houseplant.
-It has bright, happy, green leaves and star-shaped white flowers with a star-power fragrance.
+It has bright, happy, green leaves and star-shaped white flowers.

-Benefits: Jasmine, the "sacred flower of Persia," is said to stimulate energy, enhance self-esteem and strengthen relationships.
-When used as a houseplant in the bedroom, jasmine has the reputation of bringing on deep sleep and prophetic dreams.
+Benefits: Jasmine, sometimes known as a "sacred flower of Persia," is said to stimulate energy, enhance self-esteem, and strengthen relationships.
+When used as a houseplant in the bedroom, it has the reputation of bringing on deep sleep.

 Care: Indoors or out, jasmine thrives in well-drained soil in a sun-drenched site.
 Place the container in a south-facing window and water regularly.
 Prune your jasmine to keep it compact.

-Benefits: This sacred flowering plant is reputed to have many magical properties that heal and protect.
-It is said to assist in bringing stability and mental clarity to your life.
-It also removes toxins from the home, and helps with headaches, insomnia, and depression.
+Benefits: This plant is said to assist in bringing stability and mental clarity to your life.
+It also removes toxins from the home, and can help with headaches and insomnia.

-Care: Your biggest problem with growing lavender indoors is light.
-This Mediterranean herb requires lots of hot, bright light to thrive, so only bring in potted lavender if you have a sunny window.
+Care: The biggest problem with growing lavender indoors is light.
+It requires lots of hot, bright rays to thrive, so only bring in potted lavender if you have a sunny window.
 Use quick-draining potting soil and water infrequently.